stepansonsky/pastelize-public/README.md

 ## ✒️ E-ink Experience

-Premium E-ink simulation modes provide the most eye-friendly experience and the fewest distractions, while supporting the development of the app.
+Premium E-ink modes provide superior eye comfort and a more colorful world beyond the screen, while supporting the development of Pastelize.

 💡 Pro-Tip: Use a matte screen protector for the ultimate paper-like feel.